 How many visitors are in your office right now?
 How many did you have yesterday?
-What about on August 27, 2015?
+What about in August of last year?

 You probably struggled to answer at least that last question, if not the one before.
-And if you could answer them at all, you likely had to pull out the binder that holds your visitor sign-in sheets and manually count the entries.
+And if you could answer them at all, you likely had to pull out the binder that holds your visitor sign-in sheets or find the old Excel spreadsheet in your shared drive and manually count the entries.

-While you’ve got that binder open, here are a few more questions for you:
+While you’ve got that binder or spreadsheet open, here are a few more questions for you:

-- How many of the names can you actually read?
+- How many of the names can you actually read or were typed incorrectly?

-- How many visitors forgot to write down what time they arrived?
+- How many visitors don't have a time noted as to when they arrived?

 - Who forgot to sign out?
 (Or are they still hiding somewhere in the office?)

-- Was the sign-in or sign-out time they wrote down accurate?
+- Was the sign-in or sign-out time that was recorded accurate?

 Now, think about what happens when visitors arrive at your office.
 Who greets them?
 A smiling receptionist who makes them feel welcome by engaging them on a personal level?
 Or one who’s obviously hassled and hasn’t had enough coffee because they’ve been chained to the desk all day?